In Class Programs

 - Elicits looks of awe & wonder so kids WANT to learn more

-- Is easy; we bring materials, do prep, lead the project, and clean up
+- Easy; we bring materials, do prep, lead the project, and clean up

 Total Time: 1 hour

 - Introduction (10 Minutes) We introduce who we are, introduce classroom management techniques, gauge the class’s familiarity with concepts and build lots of curiosity!
 Then we lead a classroom discussion about the science or math topic covered by the day’s experiment.
 We encourage tons of question asking, critical thinking and imagination!